-Limitation #5: Despite the fact that most business leaders understand the fundamental connection of "risk and return", business leaders sometimes struggle to connect their efforts in risk management to strategic planning.
-For example, the development and execution of the entity's strategic plan may not give adequate consideration to risks because the leaders of traditional risk management functions within the organization have not been involved in the strategic planning process.
-New strategies may lead to new risks not considered by traditional silos of risk management.
+Limitation #5: Despite the fact that most business leaders understand the fundamental connection of "risk and return", most businesses are struggling to connect their efforts in risk management to strategic planning.
+For example, the development and execution of the entity's strategic plan may not give adequate consideration to risks because the leaders of traditional risk management functions within the organization have not been involved in the process.